 Interested in learning more about ways you can work together with a pharmacist to improve patient medication adherence outcomes?
-In Delaware, you can refer certain patients for FREE medication therapy management through a partnership with the Delaware Division of Public Health and the Delaware Pharmacists Society.
+In Delaware, you can refer certain patients (conditions vary) for FREE MTM through a partnership with the Delaware Division of Public Health and the Delaware Pharmacists Society (DPS).

-Learn more about who and how to refer, as well as the supporting science for MTM by taking the EDISCO by Quality Insights e-course, Medication Therapy Management: Evidence-Based Collaboration for Improved Blood Pressure Control.
-Download the course flyer here.
+Learn more about who and how to refer, as well as the supporting science for MTM, by taking the EDISCO by Quality Insights e-course, Medication Therapy Management: Evidence-Based Collaboration for Improved Blood Pressure Control.
+Download the course flyer to learn more.